 Today’s post is a short one.
-In fact this Listicle is a list of one.
 On a list of the top ten questions I’d been prepared to be asked once I started sharing my plan to Supersize my LIFE, this one never entered my mind.

 I was ready to answer questions about security, money and about what my family thought of what I was doing.
 I was prepared to admit I didn’t know what type of rig I was going to purchase or which state I would declare my residency or what I’d do for health insurance.
-What I expected were questions of whether I would work, was I scared as a woman alone and what was I going to do with all my stuff.
+The questions I expected were questions of whether I would work.
+Was I scared as a woman alone and what about all my stuff?

 I had given thought to the deep questions about why I felt the need to radically change my life, giving up my long-held dream of becoming a millionaire by saving a dollar at a time over a lifetime of hard work (as I shared in my second blog post).

-But the question I have gotten more than any other, by far, is this:
+But the question I get more than any other, by far, is this:

 Where Will You Go First?